Tarot Card Reading Manual

 If your Tarot reading comprises mainly Cups cards, it means that you want solutions to emotional problems, matters of love, betrayal, creativity, and related matters.
 If there are several Cups cards in a reading, it could also mean that you’ll soon fall in love, or you may fall in love with your beloved one more time.
 This harks back to the idea that Cups are associated with fertility and good luck.

-There’s a wealth of meaning in Tarot cards and their interpretation by a good Tarot card reader.
+There’s a wealth of meaning in suit of cups Tarot cards and their interpretation by a good Tarot card reader.
 It’s up to you to accept this interpretation and apply it to events in your life.

 The Suit of Swords